simonpao/simonedit/README.md

 ## Usage

 File extension must be *.simon.
-To read a file named text.simon in a directory text, enter the following:
+To read a file named `text.simon` in a directory `text`, enter the following:

 ```bash
 $ ./simonedit.out